Fast Power Curve Approximation for Posterior Analyses: Introduction

 \subsection{Contributions}

 The remainder of this article is structured as follows.
 We describe a food expenditure example involving the comparison of gamma tail probabilities in Section \ref{sec:ex.1}.
 This example is referenced throughout the paper to motivate the proposed methods.
-In Section \ref{sec:sampling}, we propose a method to approximate the sampling distribution of posterior probabilities using low-dimensional conduits for the data under the conditional approach.
-We also prove that this approximation to the sampling distribution gives rise to consistent power estimates under certain conditions.
-In Section \ref{sec:curve}, we present our method for fast power curve approximation with low-discrepancy sequences.
-This method facilitates targeted sampling from the approximate sampling distribution of posterior probabilities and prompts consistent sample size recommendations.
+In Section \ref{sec:sampling}, we propose a method to map the sampling distribution of posterior probabilities to low-dimensional hypercubes.
+We also prove that the resulting approximation to the sampling distribution gives rise to consistent power estimates under certain conditions.
+In Section \ref{sec:curve}, we exploit this mapping to quickly approximate power curves with low-discrepancy sequences.
+This approach is fast because for a given sample size, we consider only a segment of the approximate sampling distribution of posterior probabilities.
+Even without estimating entire sampling distributions, this method prompts consistent sample size recommendations.
 In Section \ref{sec:study}, we conduct numerical studies to explore the performance of our power curve approximation method in several settings.
 We conclude with a discussion of extensions to this work in Section \ref{sec:conclusion}.